-Level 2: Dedicated branch circuits hardwired to permanently-mounted EVSE with the following specifications: 208VAC or 240VAC / Single-Phase, 4-wire (2 Hot, GND, Neutral), 40Amp Breaker.
+Level 2: Dedicated branch circuits hardwired to permanently-mounted EVSE with the following specifications: 208VAC or 240VAC / Single-Phase, 4-wire (2 Hot, GND, Neutral), 40Amp Breaker

 DCFC: Dedicated branch circuit hardwired to permanently-mounted charger supplied with the circuit, as specified in the installation manual.
 DCFC chargers rated up to 30kW may require either 208AVC/3-Phase or 480VAC/3-Phase.
-DCFC chargers greater than 30kW probably will require 480VAC/3Phase.
+DCFC chargers greater than 30kW generally will require 480VAC/3Phase.

-Example Sizes
+Example Sizes:

-1. For 30kW Output Power, typical input power requirements are:

-'''

-208VAC/3-Phase, 4-wire (3-Hot, GND), 125 Amp Breaker, -or-480VAC/3-Phase, 4-wire (3-Hot, GND), 60 Amp Breaker
+- 1. For 30kW Output Power, typical input power requirements are: 208VAC/3-Phase, 4-wire (3-Hot, GND), 125 Amp Breaker, -or-480VAC/3-Phase, 4-wire (3-Hot, GND), 60 Amp Breaker - 2.
+For 60kW Output Power, typical input power requirement is 480VAC/3-Phase, 4-wire (3-Hot, GND), 125 Amp Breaker

-'''

-2. For 60kW Output Power, typical input power requirement is:

-480VAC/3-Phase, 4-wire (3-Hot, GND), 125 Amp Breaker

-Communication generally will be preferable for any publicly available charge stations, but it is not necessarily required.
-Wireless methods most likely will be utilized, but if a hardwired internet connection is available, it is generally preferable to wireless.
+Communication probably will be preferred for any publicly available charge stations, but it is not necessarily required.
+Wireless methods likely will be utilized the most, but if a hardwired internet connection is available, it is generally preferable to wireless.

-Siting requirements for publicly available charging are similar to other scenarios previously discussed, but involve many additional considerations.
-Questions such as ownership, vandalism, payment for use, maintenance, and data collection are addressed in following sections.
+These Deployment Guidelines encourage a consistent approach to siting publicly available EVSE from property to property to facilitate easy use by EV owners.
+Siting requirements for publicly available charging are similar to other stations previously discussed, but involve many additional considerations.
+Topics such as ownership, vandalism, payment for use, maintenance, and data collection are addressed in following sections.